Aspects of family law

 Civil remedies for domestic abuse

-The Aspect of family law team is currently focusing on a review of the law of civil remedies for domestic abuse.
-Currently, the civil remedies for domestic abuse are spread over many different statutes, which makes it confusing for practitioners to advise on and for victims / survivors to understand.
-Our review will consider whether and how the law in this area can be simplified, clarified, and updated.
-It will also consider, among other matters, whether the existing civil remedies are adequate and sufficient to provide victims / survivors of domestic abuse with prompt and effective protection.
+Currently, the law of civil remedies for domestic abuse is spread over many different statutes, as well as the common law, which makes it confusing for practitioners to advise on and for victims/survivors to understand.
+Our review considers whether and how the law in this area can be simplified, clarified, and updated.
+The project does not however extend to a review of the criminal law in relation to domestic abuse.

 Cohabitation